appsmithorg/appsmith-docs/website/docs/build-apps/performance-best-practices.md

 ```
 </dd>

 * **Leverage JS Object Mutations**: If you're storing data only on the client side and don't need to send it to the server, consider mutating JSObject variables [mutation](/write-code/best-practices#use-mutable-js-variables).
+JS Object mutation means directly changing the properties of an object without creating a new one.
 This can perform better than using `storeValue()`.

 <dd>